hogtai/xrpl-dev-portal/README.md

 # XRPL Dev Portal
+# Cleaned up the code for better formatting by Tait Hoglund

 The [XRP Ledger Dev Portal](https://xrpl.org) is the authoritative source for XRP Ledger documentation, including the `rippled` server, client libraries, and other open-source XRP Ledger software.
 To build the site locally:

 1. Install [**Dactyl**](https://github.com/ripple/dactyl) and `lxml`: